shofiq0023/infoCave-blogs/README.md

     	"title": "The Outsider",
     	"authorId": 2154,
     	"snippet": "Alien invasion on earth",
-    	"detail": "this is where the actual blogs is written", "blogDate": "Timestamp()"
+    	"detail": "this is where the actual blogs is written" }
-    }
     ```